pattycoder01/pattycoder01.github.io/projects/dummy_installer/handbook.md

 ### Resource Usage

 Dummy processes use minimal resources:
-- Less than 1MB RAM per process
+- About 10MB RAM per process
 - No CPU usage when idle
 - No network activity
 - Safe to run many simultaneously